 You will be asked to sign a consent form in clinic or on the day of the procedure.

-Whilst the procedure is generally not particularly painful, there is some inevitable post-operative discomfort.
-It is a good idea to have some paracetamol and ibuprofen to take when you get home if you are able to take these medications.
+Whilst the procedure is generally not particularly painful, there is some inevitable postoperative discomfort.
+It is a good idea to have some paracetamol and ibuprofen to take when you get home.